Cumbria County Cricket Club

 Cumbria County Cricket Club (formerly Cumberland County Cricket Club) is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
-Originally, it represented the historic counties of Cumberland and Westmorland.
-It now represents the ceremonial county of Cumbria, as defined by the Lieutenancies Act 1997.
-Cumbria was first created in 1974 as an administrative county by combining the traditional counties of Cumberland and Westmorland along with Furness (formerly a district in Lancashire) and a small part of north-west Yorkshire.
+It represents the historic counties of Cumberland and Westmorland.

 The team is currently a member of the National Counties Cricket Championship Eastern Division and plays in the NCCA Knockout Trophy.
 Cumbria played List A matches occasionally from 1984 until 2004 but is not classified as a List A team per se.

-The club is based at the Edenside Ground, Carlisle and also plays matches around Cumbria at various places including Workington, Penrith, Netherfield Cricket Club Ground in Kendal and Barrow-in-Furness.
-Carlisle, Workington and Penrith are all in the traditional county of Cumberland; Kendal is in the traditional county of Westmorland; and Barrow is traditionally in the Furness district of Lancashire.
+With Westmorland losing a CCC, Cumberland renamed to Cumbria to cover both counties.
+The rename to Cumbria takes inspiration from a similar local government reform.
+The club play at Carlisle (Edenside Ground), Workington and Penrith from Cumberland as well as Westmorland's former grounds in Kendal (Netherfield Cricket Club Ground) and Barrow-in-Furness, the latter originally Lancashire.